 Christopher Vandome

-Christopher Vandome is a Senior Research Fellow on the Chatham House Africa Programme.
-He is also a PhD candidate in International Relations at the University of the Witwatersrand, Johannesburg, writing on mining investment in Africa.
+Christopher Vandome leads the Chatham House Critical Mineral Initiative and is a Senior Research Fellow in the Institute’s Global Economics and Finance and Africa programmes.
+He is a PhD candidate at the University of the Witwatersrand writing on mining investment in Africa.

 In November 2021 on the side of the UK-hosted COP 26 climate summit, the governments of France, Germany, the United Kingdom, the United States, and the European Union (the International Partners Group – IPG) agreed to financially support South Africa to decarbonise its economy.
 The new Just Energy Transition Partnership (JETP) was the first example of collective action by countries in the Global North to subsidise and support a country in the Global South to achieve its nationally determined contribution (NDC) target.
 Since then, a new JETP with Indonesia has been announced, and there are plans for others including for…